This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 In balanced amounts, omega-3 and 6 complement each other perfectly.
 While omega-6 increases inflammation, helps your blood to clot and cells to proliferate, omega-3 does the opposite.
 They both work together to keep the body in check.
 But if your diet contains vast quantities of omega-6 and comparatively little omega-3, they end up competing for space.
 Taking a supplement can help address this imbalance.

-If you’re on the keto diet and don’t like fish, or you’re worried that eating too much of it could expose you to toxins and pollution, taking a daily dose of a pure, fresh omega-3 supplement such as Bare Biology’s Life & Soul is a great idea.
+If you’re on the keto diet and don’t like fish, or you’re worried that eating too much of it could expose you to toxins and pollution, taking a daily dose of a pure, fresh omega-3 supplement such as Life & Soul Omega 3 fish oil is a great idea.
 Not only can Life & Soul ensure you’re getting enough essential fats to balance the amount of omega-6 you’re eating, it is made using small, wild fish and independently tested to ensure it’s free from nasties.

 Do I even need to take omega-3 fish oil if I’m doing the paleo diet?